Hassan6678/Urdu_dataSet_Created/ReadMe.txt

 --> This is Pycharm2018 Project

---> This Project take Image of urdu character from Folder(Images) and create rotations(-45 to 45) and shear
+--> This Project take Image of urdu character from Folder(Images) and create rotations(-45 to 45) --> Create Shear in Images
+--> Create Noise Salt Pepper and Gaussain
+--> Create Random Color at different positions Forground, background

 --> To Run this Project on your Computer.
 Your System must have follwing python libraries
     OpenCV   --> pip install python-opencv